-In ParBlue – perspective – IKB, a solo exhibition by the Rotterdam based artist Peter Fengler (1964/Culemborg), the artist will debut a new device* which is the outcome of several years of research into the technological possibilities of evoking sounds hidden in mutated audio records and a variety of reassembled materials and objects that give the impression of cultural sludge, such as paint stirring bars, memory foam, aged rubber, scratched plexiglass, hobby paint and so on.
+In ParBlue – perspective – IKB, a solo exhibition by the Rotterdam-based artist Peter Fengler (1964/Culemborg), the artist will debut a new device which is the outcome of several years of research into the technological possibilities of evoking sounds hidden in mutated audio records and a variety of reassembled materials and objects that give the impression of cultural sludge, such as paint stirring bars, memory foam, aged rubber, scratched plexiglass, hobby paint and so on.
 The device recalls the architecture of early recording studios and reproduction devices like Edison’s wax roll which he invented in 1877.

+This newly developed device is capable of traversing the logic of sound reproduction/amplification by minimising the mediating function of a carrier material, whereby often the precondition for hearing and fidelity is based on the muting of the transmitting matter.
 By removing the distinction between seeing and hearing it can be described as a microscopic version of google earth, scanning, mining and extracting by visual means(laser), the composition and reliēf of cultural waste and taste.
 The exhibition also includes a series of sculptural pieces of mixed media prints, vinyl, and artifacts.

 Fengler’s transmedial practice concentrates on the emergent and performative possibilities of (sound)reproduction.
 The output leads to works such as scores, performances, installations, readings, burlesque shows and publications.
 Formats that he simultaneously serves and subverts.
 Thus, for example, he does not perform music but musicalizes performance, in which grim absurdity, ordinary sound, and concrete poetry combine to form a stylised sound collage.
 Or he approaches vinyl as sculpture, performance as publication, and unconscious associations as a composition technique.
 He is especially interested in the optic and acoustic qualities of vinyl as well as the untapped potential of its materiality, which he utilizes in his live actions.
 The work invariably reverberates somewhere between intellectual pursuits and nonsense and expresses a fondness for “ultra-hobbyism”.

-With the financial support of the Creative Industries Fund NL and Gemeente Rotterdam
+With the financial support of the Creative Industries Fund NL and Gemeente Rotterdam.